-If you disconnect the floppy disk drive or turn off the power while the computer is accessing the drive you may lose data or damage the floppy disk or the drive.
+If you disconnect the USB floppy disk drive or turn off the power while the computer is accessing the drive you may lose data or damage the floppy disk or the drive.

-- 2. Click the Safety Remove Hardware icon on the Task Bar. - 3.
-Click floppy disk drive. - 4.
-Pull the floppy disk drive connector out of the USB port.
+- Click the Safely Remove Hardware icon on the Task Bar. - 3.
+Click floppy disk drive that you want remove. - Pull the USB floppy disk drive's USB connector out of the computer's USB port.